justEstif/Project-Blog-Api/Notes.md

       - PUT: update/edit post
       - DELETE: delete post

-    - QUESTION: Could I make this route dependent of the user?
+    - Done: Could I make this route dependent of the user?
       - use middleware to check if logged in user is the owner

   - /register: